 Both conditions are most commonly treated with anti-inflammatories and pain medication (although this isn’t a “treatment” as much as a convenient way to mask symptoms).
 Exercise, weight loss, and physical therapy are effective treatments for osteoarthritis, as they get to the root cause of the arthritis and work to slow or halt progression of the disease.

-In my practice, I recommend these non-drug therapies, along with supplements that support the joints and rebuild cartilage—the cushioning around the joints that deteriorates, causing the telltale symptoms of arthritis.
+We recommend these non-drug therapies, along with supplements that support the joints and rebuild cartilage—the cushioning around the joints that deteriorates, causing the telltale symptoms of arthritis.

 I’m sure you’ve heard of some of the most common joint supplements like glucosamine and chondroitin.
 Both are excellent choices for relieving arthritis pain and swelling, and rebuilding cartilage.
 But they can take up to eight weeks to “kick in” and they’re only effective for about half the people who try them.